trussworks/Engineering-Playbook/infra/aws/govcloud.md

   way.
 This means that you cannot assume roles between the two or tie a commercial resource to a GovCloud resource unless using some publicly addressable method.
+* GovCloud accounts do not have a `root` user; they have an automatically created IAM user named `Administrator` with full administrative privileges.
+For most purposes, you can think of this as operating the same way as the `root` user; however, it is still subject to restrictions you place on all IAM users.
+This means setting password expiration to a very short period (as is common in some of our commercial AWS environments) can lock you out of the `Administrator` user; since we can get console access via role assumption, we recommend not having the password expiration on GovCloud accounts and instead treating this user as you would the `root` user in commercial AWS (ie, do not use it for anything other than bootstrapping or "break glass" cases).
 * GovCloud resources use a different AWS partition; this is the second part of an ARN.
 So while an ARN for a commercial resource might look like this: